 Three different options to hide WooCommerce products

 Whether you need to hide a single product, one or more categories of products, or your entire WooCommerce store, one of the above methods should work for you.

 - To hide a single product, you can use the Hidden Catalog Visibility option.
 Just remember that people can still see the product if they get a direct link – it’s not actually private.

-- If you want to hide an entire category of WooCommerce products, WooCommerce Password Protected Categories lets you do so via either password protection or user roles.
+- If you want to hide an entire category of WooCommerce products, WooCommerce Protected Categories lets you do so via either password protection or specific logged in users or roles.

 - To hide your entire WooCommerce store, WooCommerce Private Store lets you do so via either password protection or by automatically unhiding your store for logged in users.